Actions and Detail Panel

-Australian and New Zealand Radiologists We are currently appying for CME points and will confirm.
-Previous workshops have all received CME accreditation from RANZCR receiving 33.5 CME Points Eligible for MRI specific CPD points for MRI accreditation.
+Australian and New Zealand Radiologists We have eceived CME accreditation from RANZCR for 33.5 CME Points.
+Points are also eligible for MRI specific CPD points for MRI accreditation.
 (30 MRI specific points are required in a triennium).

 Where is it being held?

 The event will once again be held in Mid Valley at The Gardens Hotel and Residences St Giles Luxury.

 How Do I Register?